"Best historical thriller writer in the business!"

 —Lisa Gardner

-The twentieth Sebastian St. Cyr mystery
+The twenty-first Sebastian St. Cyr mystery

 Read about the Sebastian St. Cyr Mysteries